kb2ma/cotel/doc/user-guide.md

 Once you have entered all of the request information, press Send.
 Normally you will see the server's response in the Response section, as described below.
 However, if there is an error when sending, a message will appear in red below the Send button.

-As mentioned above in the Basic Fields section, if the network medium is lossy and you select the Confirm option, a message may be resent a few times.
+As mentioned above in the Basic Fields section, if the network medium is lossy and you select the Confirm checkbox, a message may be resent a few times.
 See the View Network Log view to track these retries.

 Also, a server response may include a Block2 option, which indicates if there are more blocks in a complete response.
-Cotel will indicate this situation with text at the top of the Response section below.
+Cotel notifies you of this condition with text at the top of the Response section below.
 It also will request the next follow-on block automatically as it receives each response.
 Finally, the Response section indicates when all blocks have been received.

 The Reset button clears some of the basic fields, all options, and any response present on the request view.